-- NOTE 1 When applicable, measurement uncertainty should be taken into consideration. - NOTE 2 The item may be, e.g. a process, measurement procedure, material, compound, or measuring system. - NOTE 3 The specified requirements may be, e.g. that a manufacturer's specifications are met. - NOTE 4 Verification in legal metrology, as defined in VIML[53], and in conformity assessment in general, pertains to the examination and marking and/or issuing of a verification certificate for a measuring system. - NOTE 5 Verification should not be confused with calibration.
+- NOTE 1 When applicable, measurement uncertainty should be taken into consideration. - NOTE 2 The item may be, e.g. a process, measurement procedure, material, compound, or measuring system. - NOTE 3 The specified requirements may be, e.g. that a manufacturer's specifications are met. - NOTE 4 Verification in legal metrology, as defined in OIML V1, International vocabulary of terms in legal metrology (VIML), and in conformity assessment in general, pertains to the examination and marking and/or issuing of a verification certificate for a measuring system. - NOTE 5 Verification should not be confused with calibration.
 Not every verification is a validation. - NOTE 6 In chemistry, verification of the identity of the entity involved, or of activity, requires a description of the structure or properties of that entity or activity.